 “HCMA’s focus is serving communities.
 We want to use our design potential to create healthy, delightful and sustainable environments that strengthen relationships of people who live shoulder-to-shoulder.
-We want to encourage activity and human connection,” explains Darryl Condon, the firm’s managing partner.
+We want to encourage activity and human connection,” explains Darryl Condon, the firm’s Managing Principal.

 Harbour Deck is about starting a conversation about what’s possible for Vancouver’s social spaces and re-establishing our connection with the marine environment.
 It’s only in recent years that Vancouver has lost touch with the water that surrounds us—opting to walk, bike and run around the Seawall rather than jump neck-deep into a resource that gives us life and vitality.
 Vancouverites are intrinsically water people.

 “From the indigenous peoples who called Coal Harbour home before Canada’s conception, to crowded swimming platforms in Burrard Inlet and English Bay in the early 1900s, to the logging, fishing and modern port and tourism industries—water has always played an essential role in the livelihood of the city.
 It’s about time Vancouverites began benefitting from its full potential again,” says Condon.˙